kubernetes-sigs/external-dns/docs/tutorials/coredns.md

 ## Installing ExternalDNS
 ### Install external ExternalDNS
 ETCD_URLS is configured to etcd client service address.
+Optionnally, you can configure ETCD_USERNAME and ETCD_PASSWORD for authenticating to etcd.

 #### Manifest (for clusters without RBAC enabled)